HaiderMalik12/quasar/README.md

 ### Android Cordova Notes:

-In order to run video conferencing on quasar as a cordova app, you will to have the latest version of Android Studio installed and **you will need to use an actual Android device** (currently tested with devices 4.3+).
+In order to run video conferencing on quasar as a cordova app, you need the latest version of Android Studio installed and **you will need to use an actual Android device** (currently tested with devices 4.3+).
 Plug in your device to your computer via USB and run

-<code>meteor run android-device -p {local port} --settings settings.json</code>
+<code>meteor run android-device -p {local-port} --settings settings.json</code>

-In order to use Google auth, you will need to run the application from a live mobiles server (see <a href="https://github.com/meteor/meteor/wiki/OAuth-for-mobile-Meteor-clients">OAuth for Mobile Meteor Clients</a> for details).
+In order to use Google auth, you will need to run the application from a live mobile server (see <a href="https://github.com/meteor/meteor/wiki/OAuth-for-mobile-Meteor-clients">OAuth for Mobile Meteor Clients</a> for details).
 To do this, first deploy your meteor application to a live server.

 (e.g. <code>meteor deploy {your-server-url} --settings settings.json</code>)

 Once the app is successfully deployed, run:

-<code>meteor run android-device --mobile-server {your-server-url} --settings settings.json</code>
+<code>meteor run android-device --mobile-server https://{your-server-url} --settings settings.json</code>

 nice additional flags might be:
 <code>--verbose